 Myths and Truths about Hair

 Today we will uncover the myths and legends about hair.
-Most of them we know from reading the old time magazines of the 90’s and 00’s, but we will tell you which are real and which ones are just plain BS.
+We will tell you which are real and which ones are just plain BS.

 Let us begin with the most common lie.
 This one we’ve heard since we were young, and it has been passing from generation to generation: